dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

     about how the data element is measured and what its purpose is.

-8. (Optional) In the **Field mask** field, you may type a template that's used to provide hints for correct formatting of the data element in Capture and Tracker Capture apps.
+8. (Optional) In the **Field mask** field, you may type a template that's used to provide hints for correct formatting of the data element. **NOTE: So far only implemented in the DHIS2 Android Capture app, not in the Capture and Tracker Capture web apps.**
    The following are special characters that can be used in the mask.
 The special characters match exactly one character of the given type.

    | Character     |    Match       |